manuroag/manuroag.github.io/_pages/about.md

 #### G-Protein-Coupled Receptors (GPCRs)

-I am currently investigating a mutation in the human H2 receptor (hH2R) using Molecular Dynamics (MD) simulations, in collaboration with Miroslava Carrasco from the [Department of Physiology, Biophysics and Neuroscience](https://www.fisio.cinvestav.mx/) at Cinvestav.
+I am currently investigating a mutation in the human H2 receptor (hH2R) (**fig 2**) using Molecular Dynamics (MD) simulations, in collaboration with Miroslava Carrasco from the [Department of Physiology, Biophysics and Neuroscience](https://www.fisio.cinvestav.mx/) at Cinvestav.

 <figure class="text-center">
   <img src="/assets/img/hH2R.png"